United Nations Research Guide

 Press releases are not considered UN Documents.
 Their use is considered only informational.
 However press releases are important research tools because they are produced in advance of the UN Documents.

 United Nations News Centre is the best place to find UN press releases.
-Press releases are available in the Press Release Database beginning October 13, 1995.
 Press releases have their own documentation symbol system.
 The United Nations Documentation: Research Guide provides more information on researching press releases.

 Press releases before October 13, 1995 are difficult to find.
 In rare cases, older press releases may be found on the websites of various organizations.
-Use web search engines such as Google or Hotbot to search for them.
+Use Internet search engines to look for them.
 Alternatively, news articles or journal articles may provide citations for web site addresses or paper reproductions.

 Understanding the document symbols makes UN research much easier.
 In fact, it is sometimes essential.
 The UN Office of Documents Control assigns each official UN document a unique number.
 Although very informative, the Document Symbols System can be confusing and is not intuitive.